Monday, 10 April 2017

 - Individuals should be free to make their own decisions about whether or not to wear helmets, with parents making these decisions in the case of younger children.
 Their decisions should be informed by clear information about the uncertainties over the benefits or otherwise of helmets.

-- Cycling UK supports politicians, celebrities and other role-models who chose to cycle without wearing helmets.
-Far from “acting irresponsibly”, they help to boost the perception of cycling as a normal, safe, aspirational and stylish activity that anyone can do in whatever clothes they would normally be wearing.
+- Cycling UK supports politicians, celebrities and other role-models who choose to cycle uh-helmeted.
+Far from “acting irresponsibly”, they help to boost the perception of cycling as a normal, safe, aspirational and stylish activity that anyone can do in whatever clothes they normally be wear.

 - There is limited evidence on the risks involved in different types of off-road recreational cycling (from family riding to downhill mountain biking etc) and cycle sport.
 Likewise, evidence on the potential for helmet use to mitigate (or exacerbate) these risks is equally limited.
 These are in any case not matters for road safety policy.